Alerting & On-Call — Observability & Reliability

 - Continuous Integration merges code frequently; Continuous Delivery automates release; Continuous Deployment auto-deploys

-- Fast feedback loops are critical — aim for <10 min from commit to test results
+- Fast feedback loops matter more than anything else.
+Aim for under 10 min from commit to test results.

-- Trunk-based development with short-lived feature branches minimizes merge conflicts
+- Trunk-based development with short-lived feature branches keeps merge conflicts small and manageable

-- Pipeline as code (Jenkinsfile, .github/workflows) ensures reproducibility and auditability
+- Pipeline as code (Jenkinsfile, .github/workflows) makes builds reproducible and auditable

 Common Mistakes with CI/CD Pipeline Design

-- Manual deployment steps in the pipeline — defeats the purpose of automation
+- Manual deployment steps in the pipeline.
+That defeats the whole point of automation.

-- Not caching dependencies between builds — npm install from scratch adds 2-5 minutes
+- Not caching dependencies between builds.
+A fresh npm install adds 2-5 minutes every time.

-- Sharing mutable state between pipeline stages — flaky tests from leftover state
+- Sharing mutable state between pipeline stages, which causes flaky tests from leftover state

 Tools for CI/CD Pipeline Design